syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 //Initialize the ‘ChartToImageConverter’ instance to convert the charts in the slides pptxDoc.ChartToImageConverter = new ChartToImageConverter();

-//Pick the folder to save the converted images.
-FolderPicker folderPicker = new FolderPicker();
+//Pick the folder to save the converted images FolderPicker folderPicker = new FolderPicker();
 folderPicker.ViewMode = PickerViewMode.Thumbnail;
 folderPicker.FileTypeFilter.Add("*");
 StorageFolder storageFolder = await folderPicker.PickSingleFolderAsync();
 StorageFile imageFile = await storageFolder.CreateFileAsync("Slide1.jpg", CreationCollisionOption.ReplaceExisting);

-//Convert the slide to image.
+//Convert the slide to image
 await slide.SaveAsImageAsync(imageFile);
 //Closes the presentation instance pptxDoc.Close();
 {% endhighlight %}

 {% endtabs %}